cogu/dtl_json/README.md

 ## What is dtl_type?

 [dtl_type](https://github.com/cogu/dtl_type) is one of my other github repos.
-If you are unfamiliar with it you should check it out first.
+If you are unfamiliar with it you should check it out.

 # Dependencies